Cash flow has been a growing cause for concern within the sector for a number of years.

 - Community Foundation for Calderdale

-Grants of up to £1,000 are available from the Community Foundation for Calderdale.
+Grants of up to £3,000 are available from the Community Foundation for Calderdale.
 To be eligible for the Community Resilience Fund, you need to be a local charity supporting vulnerable people in Calderdale through the COVID-19 crisis.
+The Community Resilience Fund is currently open, please check the Foundation's website for eligibility criteria.

 - Community Foundation for Merseyside

 The Liverpool City Region Combined Authority and the Metro Mayor has launched an appeal to support communities impacted by COVID-19.
 Grants will be distributed by The Community Foundation for Merseyside.
-There is very little information about this fund, but more details are expected to be released soon.
+The LCR Cares COVID-19 Community Support Fund is currently open and accepting applications.
+For details on eligibility criteria visit the Community Foundation for Merseyside website.

 - Community Foundation for Staffordshire